SalmanGTH/Demo-repos/README.md

 # Demo-repos
-this is my first Git repository
+this is my first Git repository. author- mohd salman